maurasweeney1/somethingGoodEveryday/README.md

 # Something Good Everyday

-Description: clear, short.
-Describe importance, what it does
+Description: A website which acts as a source for positivity and inspiration.
+Users can add an anonymous post that fits in a given category about anything they want, with text, a link, and/or an image.

-Installation: how to install your project locally
+Installation: After downloading files, install react and react-router-dom, and run in your local environment with "npm start"

-Usage: how to use your project after install, screenshots of project.
+Usage: Use the site by adding, editing, or deleting posts

-Credits: author(s) of project
+Credits: Maura Sweeney

-License: license of project (MIT)
+License: MIT license